Unique Bassettino

 Special arrangements are available also.

-The Bassettino is a remarkable instrument, blending the best qualities of cello and double bass beautifully.
+The Bassettino is a remarkable instrument, blending the best characteristics of cello and double bass beautifully.

 Isaac M.

 The custom Bassettino is beautiful!
-The craftsmanship is exceptional and the sound is simply great.
+The craftsmanship is exceptional and the tone is unmatched.

 Ken E.